 The politics of respectability is a term coined by Harvard Professor Evelyn Higginbotham that draws a parallel between how the outward appearance or behavior of specifically Black women changes how others perceive and receive information from them.
 For example, Williams’ conversation about accusations of cheating and point disparities with the umpire on the court is being framed as a “meltdown” because its delivery is, apparently, in a temper-tantrum fashion.
 Which really means that a direct, expressive set of facts presented to a position of power still needs approval according to its standards.
 And since the umpire perceived Williams’ remarks as weapons against his disposition, he penalized her because he could.
 So this isn’t just about the point(s) in question, or tennis.
 This is about the umpire feeling threatened by Williams and what she represents.

-Because this is what’s needed against racism and sexism— and its entirety does not come with the politics of respectability.
-So while I’m glad that Williams always has iconic Serena comebacks— and I will definitely have my eyes and ears peeled for the next ones— they shouldn’t be necessary or expected because she’s a Black woman trying to communicate to a world that she’s being disrespected, not throwing a tantrum.
+Because that is what’s needed against racism and sexism.
+So while I’m glad that Williams always has iconic comebacks — and I will definitely have my eyes and ears peeled for the next ones — they shouldn’t be necessary or expected because she’s a Black woman trying to communicate when she feels disrespected.

 Maybe this is the means to an end: strategy after strategy, constantly reiterating our right to be while being characterized as an angry Black woman throwing yet another fit.